fedora-iot/iot-docs/README.md

-# Fedora IoT Objective documentation
+# Fedora IoT Edition documentation

 This is the build repository for the Fedora IoT Documentation Website.
 The latest published version of the site can be found at [Fedora IoT Docs](https://docs.fedoraproject.org/en-US/iot/).